 Why bad reviews can be a good thing

-- Should I reply to critical reviews?
+- Should I reply to negative reviews?
 Even if I disagree with what’s written?

 - Can I win over unhappy customers and boost my brand with a good response?

 - Will the odd negative review make people trust my reviews more?

 The answer to these questions is usually: “Yes!”.
 Businesses are often surprised to learn that bad reviews can have positive effects, such as giving them the chance to respond to feedback and show they care.
 Strategically replying to reviews - especially critical reviews - can benefit significantly.

 Keep a cool head and reply